stuartellis/tools-container/README.md

     ./do.sh setup

-To run a container and get the Linix command prompt:
+To run a container and get the Linux command prompt:

     ./do.sh shell